Air Pollution Causes

 While rainforest destruction is much better known for being one of the largest causes of carbon dioxide emissions, it (alongside savannah fires) is also a significant source of nitrogen dioxide.

-Also Check Out → Air Pollution Data
+Also Check Out → Air Pollutants: Sources and Effects

 Most of the deforestation is now taking place in tropical countries where rainforests are routinely cleared for a number of reasons, ex. cattle ranching, crop plantations, etc.